KeirSimmons/item-image-pricer/README.md

 To mitigate this, I personally have been using image editing software to manually add the prices to each item image before posting which has greatly increased my conversion ratio and decreased pointless questions and messages.
 However, manually adding these prices for each item is too lengthy a process, especially when I need to create multiple copies for different currencies.

 This script allows you to assign a base price for all of your items (referenced as images in a directory), and automatically add the price tag to each image (as a copy).
-You cna change the scale factor and run the script again to create another copy in a different currency, for example.
+You can change the scale factor and run the script again to create another copy in a different currency, for example.
 It is extremely customisable, allowing you change the display settings for the price tag among other things.

 This must be run as an iPython notebook.